vnknt/p2p_network/README.md

 	data=input()

 ```
 **broadcast method**, sends a broadcast json formatted message to all other peers in the network .
-It is guarantied that all peers recieve the broadcast message.
+It is guaranteed that all peers receive the broadcast message.
 This message includes message id, title, message , and timestamp.

 Here is an example of the message.
 ```